-- When filing for a member, click "next" and the next page will ask for the following information: - Employee OAKs ID number (required field) - Grievant information: phone, email (optional) - Local Representative Information (this is the steward for the grievance, not the staff representative) - Supervisor information of grievant if known (optional) - If filing for yourself, click on the box "filing as yourself" - User must select appropriate Grievance Type (Discipline, Issue, WOC), click "next" - All fields are required showing a red line. - When filing a discipline grievance, you must click on the dropdown menu for "Grievance Sub-Type" and click on the appropriate discipline.
+- When filing for a member, click "next" and the next page will ask for the following information: - Employee OAKs ID number (required field) - Grievant information: phone, email (optional) - Local Representative Information (this is the steward for the grievance, not the staff representative) - Supervisor information of grievant if known (optional) - Any field showing a red line is a required field and must be completed before you will be able to proceed to the next step. - If filing for yourself, click on the box "filing as yourself" - User must select appropriate Grievance Type (Discipline, Issue, WOC), click "next". - Discipline grievances require selection of a 'Grievance Sub-Type' - Click in the box for "Date Grievance Arose" and a calendar will pop up and click on the appropriate date. - If grieving a suspension, you must enter number of days. - When filing an issue grievance, you must click on the dropdown menu for "Grievance Sub-Type" and click on the appropriate issue.

-- Click in the box for "Date Grievance Arose" and a calendar will pop up and click on the appropriate date. - If grieving a suspension, you must enter number of days. - When filing an issue grievance, you must click on the dropdown menu for "Grievance Sub-Type" and click on the appropriate issue.
+- Click in the box for "Date Grievance Arose" and a calendar will pop up and click on appropriate the date. - If filing a Class Action grievance, you must click on the appropriate box while completing the grievance and indicate impacted personnel.

-• Click in the box for "Date Grievance Arose" and a calendar will pop up and click on appropriate the date.

-If filing a Class Action grievance, you must click on the appropriate box while completing the grievance and indicate impacted personnel.
 Class action grievances will be filed under the steward filing the grievance.

-When filing a WOC grievance, you must put the class title and number for the classification that is being grieved.
+• When filing a WOC grievance, you must put the class title and number for the classification that is being grieved.
 Not the current classification that the employee holds.

-A statement of facts must be entered for each type of grievance being filed.

-- A resolution requested must be entered for each type of grievance that outlines specific remedy requested. - Confirm grievance submission.
+- A statement of facts must be entered for each type of grievance being filed. - A resolution requested must be entered for each type of grievance that outlines specific remedy requested. - Confirm grievance submission.
 Check the box and enter your name as the person filing the grievance.

-Add all pertinent contract articles; you can enter as many articles relevant to your grievance.
+• Add all pertinent contract articles; you can enter as many articles relevant to your grievance.
 Click on the dropdown menu and click the relevant article, then click on relevant sub-section of that article.
 Repeat until you have the entire articles needed for your grievance.
 The articles you select will auto populate at the bottom of your page.

-- Click on "Attach Article". - You are now taken to the actual grievance form, review the grievance form.
+- You are now taken to the actual grievance form, review the grievance form.
 If the information is accurate, click on the "submit" button.
-If you need to modify any information you can click on edit before submitting and modify accordingly. - Once you click on the 'Submit" button email notifications will be sent to the relevant parties: your assigned chapter email account, management, OCSEA, OCB and any additional emails that you added on the first screen.

-- All relevant documents should be uploaded to support your grievance.
+If you need to modify any information you can click on edit before submitting and modify accordingly. - Once you click on the 'Submit" button email notifications will be sent to the relevant parties: your assigned chapter email account, management, OCSEA, OCB and any additional emails that you added on the first screen. - All relevant documents should be uploaded to support your grievance.
 Click on "Attach File" at the bottom of the grievance form to begin the upload. - Documents can be scanned and uploaded. - It is recommended when submitting a document request that you request all documents to be sent to you electronically or request the management rep to upload them to the actual grievance.
 The document request should be attached to the grievance. - Documentation attached to the grievance in the electronic grievance system also assist in ensuring the documentation is available to the mediator/arbitrator for the virtual ADR process.